ygnoh/nltk3-study/README.md

 >>> for synset in wn.synsets('mint', wn.NOUN):
 ...     print(synset.name() + ':', synset.definition())
 ...
-batch.n.02: (often followed by `of') a large number or amount or extent mint.n.02: any north temperate plant of the genus Mentha with aromatic leaves and small mauve flowers mint.n.03: any member of the mint family of plants mint.n.04: the leaves of a mint plant used fresh or candied
+batch.n.02: (often followed by 'of') a large number or amount or extent mint.n.02: any north temperate plant of the genus Mentha with aromatic leaves and small mauve flowers mint.n.03: any member of the mint family of plants mint.n.04: the leaves of a mint plant used fresh or candied